raviqqe/til-old/freebsd/pkg.md

-# pkgng, the package management command
+# pkg, the binary package management command

+Posted on 2015/9/2

 ## Installation